Another 81 Migrants Rescued By Charity Ship Off Libya - UrduPoint

 Sunday's rescue was the third in as many days.

-The ship, jointly operated by SOS Mediterranean and Medecins sans Frontieres (MSF -- Doctors Without Borders), has been patrolling international waters some 50 nautical miles off the coast of Tripoli.
+The ship, jointly operated by SOS Mediterranean and Doctors Without Borders (MSF), has been patrolling international waters some 50 nautical miles off the coast of Tripoli.

-"We're the only ones in the area, the Libyan coastguard don't respond" to distressed migrant vessels, SOS Mediterranean search and rescue coordinator Nicholas Romaniuk told AFP.
+"We're the only ones in the area, the Libyan coastguard don't respond" to distressed migrant vessels, SOS Mediterranean search and rescue coordinator Nicholas Romaniuk told an AFP reporter on board the rescue ship.

+The ship Open Arms, operated in the same area by Spanish charity Proactiva, counts 160 migrants, of whom 121 have been aboard for 10 days while waiting for reluctant EU states to take them in.

 Romaniuk said fair weather conditions would likely encourage more departures from Libyan shores.